A beauty consultant by profession, Jayne has been advising on correct skin and hair care, makeup, and other cosmetics for almost 20 years.

 Carrot Face Mask

-To apply foundation flawlessly your face must be well hydrated.
-But during the cold season when skin is particularly dry and flaky, regular moisturizers often prove inadequate.
-That's when you need an additional product that not only hydrates, but repairs and brightens, too.
+To apply foundation flawlessly, the face must be well hydrated.
+But during the cold season, when skin is particularly dry and flaky, regular moisturizers often prove inadequate.
+This is when you need an additional product that not only hydrates but repairs and brightens, too.

-Blend to a smooth paste three medium sized carrots, one egg yolk, and a tablespoon of wheat germ oil.
-Apply to the face, neck, and cleavage, and leave on for 15 to 20 minutes.
+Blend to a paste three medium-sized carrots, one egg yolk, and a tablespoon of wheat germ oil.
+To thicken the consistency, stir in a little pulverized oatmeal.
+Smooth over the face, neck, and cleavage, and rinse after 15 to 20 minutes.
+Apply moisturizer while the skin is still moist.

 Oils for Dry Skin